SebastianHahsler/Assignment-3/README.md

 # Assignment-3
-RedBlack Tree for Sorting Data with Insertion and Search capabilities
+RedBlack Tree for Sorting Data with Insertion and Search capabilities Some Data from the amazon-product-data.csv Creates errors which are categorized as follows Data Error (formatting errors typically found in the price) Incomplete errors (data is missing one or more required fields) Both of these are added to separate lists for which the user is prompted to print if they so wish.

 Search With 1 case of an ID that belongs to one of the input errors and thus not found
 <img width="1352" alt="Screenshot 2024-11-14 at 5 29 13 PM" src="https://github.com/user-attachments/assets/feae39d0-27b0-4c3c-84a7-c1402f329262">